Richard Loo: Career

-In 1944 he appeared as a Chinese army lieutenant opposite Gregory Peck in The Keys of the Kingdom.
-He had a rare heroic role as a war-weary Japanese-American soldier in Samuel Fuller's Korean War classic The Steel Helmet (1951), but he spent much of the latter part of his career performing stock roles in films and minor television roles.
+Loo did also play more heroic characters.
+In 1944, he played a Chinese army lieutenant opposite Gregory Peck in The Keys of the Kingdom.
+In 1951, he played a war-weary Japanese-American soldier in Samuel Fuller's Korean War classic The Steel Helmet.
+However, he spent much of the latter part of his career performing stock roles in films and minor television roles.
+He also appeared in the hit Broadway plays South Pacific and The Teahouse of the August Moon.

-In 1974 he appeared as the Thai billionaire tycoon Hai Fat in the James Bond film The Man with the Golden Gun, opposite Roger Moore and Christopher Lee.
+In 1974, he played the supporting villain Hai Fat in the James Bond film The Man with the Golden Gun, opposite Roger Moore and Christopher Lee.

 Loo was also a teacher of Shaolin monks in three episodes of the 1972–1975 hit TV series Kung Fu and made a further three appearances as a different character.
-His last acting appearance was in The Incredible Hulk TV series in 1981, but he continued to act in Toyota commercials into 1982.
-He died of a cerebral hemorrhage on November 20, 1983.
+His last acting appearance was in The Incredible Hulk TV series in 1981, but he continued to act in Toyota commercials into the following year.

 Personal life

 Loo's first wife, Bessie Sue, was a well-known Hollywood agent.
 They had twin daughters Angela Marie Loo and Beverly Jane Loo.
 Beverly Loo was prominent in publishing, while Angela Loo Levy was a Hollywood agent and accomplished ski patroller.
-Richard Loo remained with his second wife, Hope, until his death in 1983 at the age of 80.
+He later remarried to his second wife, Hope.
 He had a stepdaughter, Christel Hope Mintz.

+Death

+Loo died of a cerebral hemorrhage on November 20, 1983, aged 80.
+He was buried at San Fernando Mission Cemetery.
+His papers were posthumously donated to the American Heritage Center at the University of Wyoming.